 - wear a mask

-- wear warm but loose clothing to make sure the vaccine can be administered to the upper arm
+- wear loose clothing to make sure the vaccine can be administered to the upper arm

 The average time for appointments is 30 to 45 minutes.
 This includes a booking in, the vaccination and then a 15 minute wait afterward.